trieut415/CatTrackExtension/README.md

 | Portal accessible from open internet | N/A (Professor said it was ok due to double NAT) |  1     |
 | Web cam operational at the same client | 1 |  1     |
 | Node.js runs on pi | 1 |  1     |

+ ## 9. AI Code Assertions

+All code is labeled appropriately "AI Generated".